Saakshik15/DSA/Striver A2Z DSA/Stack and Queue/Monotonic stack and queue/README.md

--What is monotonous increase stack?
+# What is monotonous increase stack?

   The elements in the an monotonous increase stack keeps an increasing order.
   The typical paradigm for monotonous increase stack: